hcengineering/huly-docs/src/content/docs/team-workflows/issues.md

 There are so many ways to customize Issues to suit the needs of your specific projects and workflows!
 However, there are a few tips to keep in mind as you create Issues for your team.

 - Issues should be small in scope, representing a task assigned to just one person.
+For larger tasks, use sub-issues to break them down further.
 - All new Issues should have a status of "Todo" to trigger the system to create a Todo for the assigned team member.
 - In keeping with best practices, an Issue status should never need to be manually changed from "Todo" to "In Progress" or "Done".
 Rather, the status of an Issue should automatically be determined by the assigned team member's Todo status.
-For more on how this process is automated, read more about Todos here.
+For more on how this process is automated, read more about Todos <a href="https://huly.blog/huly-todos" target="_blank">here</a>.